 With the kids at full steam ahead toddler stage I’ve been developing more and more recipes that come together in a few minutes but still have lots of flavor!
 We focus our meals on meat and veggies most of the week so dishes like this that don’t automatically include a starch are perfect.

 This chicken bake gets a wonderful, full flavor from fire roasted Hatch Chile peppers.
 These tasty peppers are grown in the Hatch Valley region of New Mexico.
 If you are lucky enough to live in the area every store brings out a roasting wheel and fire roasts the peppers for deep, smokey heat.

-Here in Idaho we are very lucky to have both the Market St. Albertsons and Albertsons on Broadway bring in roasting wheels for a week every summer!
+Here in Idaho we are very lucky to have a few local stores bring in roasting wheels for a week every summer!
 They roast the chiles out in front of the store (which is fun to watch) and then you can buy big bags of the cooled down peppers in the store.
-The peppers are just $1.99 a pound!
-Both stores also carry quite a few products made in house with hatch chiles.
-Make sure to pop in and check out some samples!

 What are Hatch Chiles Used For?